Your Notifications

 Coping With Work

-In any case, If you are struggling at work, you should talk to your employer.
-It is expected of your employer to make the necessary changes to your work such as giving you extra breaks to go to your appointments.
+Sometimes, living with epilepsy can make it difficult for you to work.
+People struggle with finding a job or going to work due to doctor’s appointments or hospital visits, or if they need time to recover from a seizure.
+Taking care of the costs of epilepsy treatment can also lead to financial stress for many people.
+However, if your seizures are well-controlled, epilepsy may not affect your work significantly.
+In any case, if you are struggling at work, you should talk to your employer.
+It is expected of your employer to make the necessary changes to your wor,k such as giving you extra breaks to go to your appointments.
 You should be aware of your rights and the laws that protect your employment.
 Also, you should look out for the different financial support available so that you can feel relieved about the stress of managing your finances for your epilepsy treatment.

 Epilepsy And Driving

 If you have epilepsy, then whether you will be able to drive or not is one of the top concerns you may be experiencing.
-Each country has its laws for issuing a driving license to a person with epilepsy.
+Each country has its own laws for issuing a driving license to a person with epilepsy.
 In most places, you are required to be free from seizures for a specific amount of time before you can be considered eligible for a driving license.
 However, if you have had a seizure then you should stop driving and inform the driving authority in your area immediately.
 Your license will be withheld till you are free from seizures.
 Similarly, epilepsy can interrupt your traveling plans.
 If you or your family member has epilepsy then you need to be careful about the various safety issues.
 However, this can also be influenced by the frequency and the type of seizures.

 Family Planning With Epilepsy

 Epilepsy doesn’t interfere with your ability to have children.
 If you are living with epilepsy and are thinking about starting a family, you should share these plans with your doctor.
-This is because some medicines for epilepsy such as anti-epileptic drugs can harm the unborn baby.
+This is because some medicines for epilepsy, such as anti-epileptic drugs, can harm the unborn baby.
 The neurologist may ask you to switch to some other medication.
 However, you should not stop taking your medications without talking to the doctor first.

 Taking Care Of Your Mental Health

 Living with epilepsy can take a toll on mental health.
-Studies indicate that around one-third of people with epilepsy are suffering from mental health issues like depression.
+Studies indicate that around one-third of people with epilepsy suffer from mental health issues like depression.
 This is especially true for patients if they have not received effective treatments for controlling their seizures.
 It can significantly lower the quality of life for many patients.

 Some Of The Tips For Taking Care Of Your Mental Health If You Are Living With Epilepsy Are: